-&lt;sup>5 Countries included in the sample are Argentina, Brazil, Bulgaria, Chile, Colombia, Croatia, Czech Republic, Dominican Republic, Ecuador, El Salvador, Hungary, Indonesia, Ivory Coast, Lebanon, Malaysia, Mexico, Morocco, Nigeria, Panama, Peru, Philippines, Poland, Russia, South Africa, South Korea, Thailand, Tunisia, Turkey, Ukraine, Uruguay, and Venezuela.
+^{5.} Countries included in the sample are Argentina, Brazil, Bulgaria, Chile, Colombia, Croatia, Czech Republic, Dominican Republic, Ecuador, El Salvador, Hungary, Indonesia, Ivory Coast, Lebanon, Malaysia, Mexico, Morocco, Nigeria, Panama, Peru, Philippines, Poland, Russia, South Africa, South Korea, Thailand, Tunisia, Turkey, Ukraine, Uruguay, and Venezuela.
 Since we are interested in analyzing unemployment recovery in market economies during the crisis, we excluded two types of episodes from this sample.
 First, those associated with the collapse of the Soviet Union (in particular, the recession episodes that started prior to 1991 in Bulgaria, Czech Republic, Croatia, Hungary, Poland, Russia and Ukraine).
 Second, episodes in which output per capita did not fully recover its trend level before the occurrence of another recession episode.

-&lt;sup>6 As discussed in Calvo, Coricelli, and Ottonello (2012), defining the recovery point of output per capita in terms of its trend level is relevant to ensure that differences among episodes are not driven by different recoveries to trend as argued in Ball, Leigh and Loungani (2013).
+^{6.} As discussed in Calvo, Coricelli, and Ottonello (2012), defining the recovery point of output per capita in terms of its trend level is relevant to ensure that differences among episodes are not driven by different recoveries to trend as argued in Ball, Leigh, and Loungani (2013).
 Dating recession episodes with the level of output per capita (i.e. defining the recovery point as the point in which output recovers its pre-crisis level), similar results are obtained.

+From this set of recession episodes, we focus on financial crises.
+As in Calvo, Coricelli, and Ottonello (2012), we define a financial crisis as a recession episode in which a banking crisis event or a debt default or rescheduling event occurs in a window of one year before the output per capita peak, and one year after the output per capita recovery point.
 Data on banking crises, debt default and rescheduling events are obtained from Reinhart and Rogoff (2009).
-This methodology yields a sample of 55 episodes of financial crises in EMs, detailed in appendix 2 (table A.1).
+This methodology yields a sample of 55 episodes of financial crises in EMs, detailed in appendix B (table B.1).

-3.1.2 Definition of Variables
+2.1.2 Definition of variables

 All variables are defined using annual data.
-We measure jobless and wageless recovery as in Calvo, Coricelli, and Ottonello (2012) and compute, for each episode, the change in the unemployment rate and the log change in real wages between output peak and output recovery points (denoted $\Delta{PR}u$ and $\Delta{PR}w$ , respectively).
+We measure jobless and wageless recovery as in Calvo, Coricelli, and Ottonello (2012) and compute, for each episode, the change in the unemployment rate and the log change in real wages between output peak and output recovery points (denoted $\Delta{PR}u$ and $\Delta{PR}w$, respectively).
 The data on unemployment and wages are obtained from WEO, ILO, ECLA, Trading Economics datasets, and national sources.
 Nominal wages are deflated by the producer price index obtained from the IMF dataset and national sources.

-With these two variables we construct a proxy for the change of the real wage bill per capita, denoted by $\Delta{PR}wl$ .
-With $\Delta{PR}l$ denoting the log change of employment rate, the change of the wage bill per capita is defined as $\Delta{PR}wl = \Delta{PR}w + \Delta{PR}l$ .
+With these two variables we construct a proxy for the change of the real wage bill per capita, denoted by $\Delta{PR}wl$.
+With $\Delta{PR}l$ denoting the log change of employment rate, the change of the wage bill per capita is defined as $\Delta{PR}wl = \Delta{PR}w + \Delta{PR}l$.
+8

 We follow a similar strategy to measure real exchange rate depreciation and resource reallocation.
-For each episode, we compute the log change of the real exchange rate, the log change in the share of tradables in production, and the log change in the share of exports in production between output peak and output recovery point (denoted by $\Delta{PR} rxr$ , $\Delta{PR} ty$ and $\Delta{PR} xy$ , respectively).
-The real exchange rate (RXR) is defined as the ratio of US and domestic prices, both expressed in domestic currency (i.e. $RXR = \frac{EP^}{P}$ , where E denotes the nominal exchange rate, P\ denotes US CPI, and P denotes domestic CPI).
-We define the tradable output as the sum of value added in agriculture and manufacturing, as is typically done in the literature.
-We compute the share of tradables in production as the ratio between exports of goods and services and GDP, based on national account statistics.
-Both ratios are computed with data at constant prices.
-Data for the real exchange rate and the share of tradables and exports in production are obtained from WEO and WDI datasets.
+For each episode, we compute the log change of the real exchange rate, the log change in the share of tradables in production, and the log change in the share of exports in production between output peak and output recovery point (denoted by $\Delta{PR}rxr$, $\Delta{PR}ty$ and $\Delta{PR}xy$ respectively).
+The real exchange rate (RXR) is defined as the ratio of U.S. and domestic prices, both expressed in domestic currency (i.e. $RXR = (EP^/P)$, where E denotes the nominal exchange rate, P^ denotes U.S. CPI, and P denotes domestic CPI).
+We define the tradable output as the sum of value added in agriculture and manufacturing, as is typically done